jaredhanson/www.oauth2orize.org/books/concepts/oauth2/endpoints.md

 ```

 As this guide progresses and additional OAuth 2.0 concepts are explained, more
-details will be provided about how the middleware integrates with the
+details will be provided about how this middleware integrates with the other
-OAuth2orize toolkit.
+aspects of the OAuth2orize toolkit.